emer/axon/examples/deep_music/README.md

 * `bach_goldberg.mid`: downloaded from http://www.jsbach.net/midi/midi_goldbergvariations.html -- v01

+# Performance

+The model with 2 hidden + CT layers can learn 30 note steps to a high level of predictive accuracy -- near perfect for a spiking net.
+When trained on the whole song, it does not do as well, but improvisation testing reveals that it has absorbed a significant amount of song structure.

 # Mac playing the actual music from network

 * open `Apple MIDI Setup`